gravitational/gravity/docs/6.x/monitoring.md

 handles alerts sent by Prometheus server and takes care of deduplicating, grouping and routing them to the correct receiver such as email recipient.

-Alertmanager exposes the cluster-only service `alertmanager-main.monitoring.svc.cluster.local:9093`.
+Alertmanager exposes the cluster-internal service `alertmanager-main.monitoring.svc.cluster.local:9093`.

 ## Grafana Integration

-The default Grafana configuration includes two pre-configured dashboards providing machine- and pod-level overview of the installed cluster by default.
+The default Grafana configuration includes two pre-configured dashboards providing machine- and pod-level overview of the installed cluster.
 Grafana UI is integrated with Gravity control panel.
 To view dashboards once the cluster is up and running, navigate to the Cluster's Monitoring page.

-By default, Grafana is running in anonymous read-only mode which allows anyone logged into Gravity to view existing dashboards (but not modify them or create new ones).
+In Gravity clusters Grafana is running in anonymous read-only mode which allows anyone logged into Gravity to view existing dashboards but not modify them or create new ones.

 ## Pluggable Dashboards

-Your applications can create their own Grafana dashboards using ConfigMaps.
+Your cluster image can include its own Grafana dashboards using ConfigMaps.

-A custom dashboard ConfigMap should be assigned a `monitoring` label with value `dashboard` and created in the `monitoring` namespace so it is recognized and loaded during initial cluster image
+A custom dashboard ConfigMap should be placed into the `monitoring` namespace and assigned the special `monitoring: dashboard` label so it is recognized as a dashboard and loaded during initial cluster image installation:
-installation:

 ```yaml
 apiVersion: v1